atharva-hukkeri/atharva-hukkeri/README.md

 # Hi👋, I'm Atharva Dayanand Hukkeri <br>

-🙋‍♂️About Me<br>
+## About Me<br>

-I am a student pursuing my Bachelor of Engineering in Computer Science & Engineering through Savitribai Phule Pune University.
+🙋‍I am a student pursuing my Bachelor of Engineering in Computer Science & Engineering through Savitribai Phule Pune University.

 🚀I'm intrigued by artificial intelligence and machine learning, and I'm eager to learn more about them.<br>